To continue reading this article and others for free, please sign up for our newsletter.

 Hannah Ihekoronye

-Hannah Ihekoronye is a digital producer at Sahan Journal.
+Hannah Ihekoronye is the community engagement manager at Sahan Journal.
 She helps connect people with Sahan Journal by distributing its news on the website and social media and assisting with community engagement and newsletter production.
 Before joining Sahan, Hannah was the digital content strategist at Pillsbury United Communities.
 Hannah earned her bachelor’s degree in journalism at the University of Minnesota Twin Cities.

 Hibah Ansari

-Hibah Ansari is a reporter for Sahan Journal and corps member with Report For America, a national service program that places journalists into local newsrooms.
+Hibah Ansari is a reporter for Sahan Journal covering immigration and politics.
 She was named the 2022 Young Journalist of the Year by the Minnesota Society of Professional Journalists.
 She’s a graduate of the Columbia University School of Journalism where she received a M.S. degree in journalism as part of the Toni Stabile Center for Investigative Journalism program.
+She was also a corps member of Report For America, a national service program that places journalists into local newsrooms.
 Her work has appeared in The Guardian, The Appeal, and USA TODAY NETWORK-Wisconsin.
 She holds a B.A. in journalism from UW–Madison.

 Joey Peters